 Bombardier does not anticipate further layoffs

-If the aircraft manufacturer is in need of a boost to get through the turbulence caused by the health crisis, the president would prefer to even turn to the private sector rather than to knock at the door of governments.
+If Bombardier needs a boost to get through the turbulence caused by the health crisis, its president and chief executive officer, Eric Martel, would even turn to the private sector rather than to knock at the door of governments.

-After the nose pitched down because of the pandemic of COVID-19, the recovery, while fragile, is stronger than expected on the side of business jets, has found Bombardier, who departs of new layoffs, and the need for financial support of government, for the time being.
+MONTREAL — After having the nose pitched down because of the pandemic of COVID-19, the recovery, while fragile, is stronger than expected on the side of business jets, has found Bombardier, who departs of new layoffs, and the need for financial support of government, for the time being.

 If the aircraft manufacturer is in need of a boost to get through the turbulence caused by the health crisis, its president and chief executive officer, Eric Martel, would even turn to the private sector rather than to knock at the door of governments.